-Before there was streaming, people signed up for cable or satellite services.
+Before there was streaming, people signed up for cable or satellite TV services.
 One of those services is DIRECTV, sometimes incorrectly spelled as DIRECTTV, sometimes abbreviated as DTV.
-You’d sign a contract for service and a technician would set up your dish and allow you to watch hundreds of channels.
+You’d sign a contract for service and a technician would set up your satellite dish and allow you to watch hundreds of channels.

-If you need to know how to cancel DirecTV, this article is for you!
+If you need to know how to cancel DIRECTV now, this article is for you!

-It’s not terribly difficult to cancel the satellite service, DirecTV, but it is a process.
+It’s not terribly difficult to cancel DIRECTV’s satellite service, but it is a process.
 All the steps you need to follow to cancel DIRECTV are listed below!

 Table Of Contents

-It’s important to realize that when you call to cancel DirecTV, you will likely receive some resistance from the customer service agents that you speak with.
+It’s important to realize that when you call to cancel DIRECTV, you will likely receive some resistance from the customer service agents that you speak with.
 You’ll eventually be able to get them to understand that you just don’t want your service anymore, but you will have to pay an early termination fee.
 More on that below.

-Unfortunately, DirecTV won’t allow you to contact them online or to just click cancel in your online account.
+Unfortunately, DIRECTV won’t allow you to contact them online or to just click cancel in your online account.
 Instead, you have to call them.
 You can reach them through their customer service department at 1-800-531-5000.
 Customer service reps are available every day from 8 am to 1 am ET.
 Keep the phone number handy, you’ll need it again.

 When you call, input your account details when prompted.
-As you are going through the various customer service prompts, you’ll want to state that you want to cancel your DirecTV contract.
+As you are going through the various customer service options, state that you want to cancel your DIRECTV contract.
 Listen through the prompts until you hear the option to cancel and then you can go from there.
-If nothing fits, you can offer the verbal prompt “cancel DirecTV” and that should get you sent to a live customer service representative.
+If nothing fits, you can offer the verbal prompt “cancel DIRECTV” and that should get you sent to a live customer service representative.
 Some have reported that selecting “Other” is the fastest way to talk to a live person.

-If you’ve ever cancelled a cable contract, you probably already know what to expect.
+If you’ve ever cancelled a cable TV contract, you probably already know what to expect.
 Once you tell them that you want to cancel, they will try to talk you out of it.
-They might even lie to you to try and get you to stay.
-Just stick to your guns, thank them for the information, and let them know that no matter what they say you want to cancel my DIRECTV account” as often as it takes.
+They might even lie to you to try to get you to stay.
+Just stick to your guns, thank them for the information, and keep repeating “I want to cancel my DIRECTV account” as often as it takes.

 Once they realize that you mean business and you’re going to cancel they will likely tell you that you’re going to have to pay a cancellation fee (more on that in a bit).

 On the phone they will explain how to return your equipment.
 They will send you a box with a paid postage label so that you can return your receiver and remote.
 Anything else (mainly the dish and some cords) is yours to keep.
-As soon as you receive the box, you should pack up your equipment and send it back.
+As soon as you receive the box, you should pack up your DIRECTV equipment and send it back.
 The equipment needs to be returned within 3 weeks otherwise you will be charged for what is not returned.

-A packing slip is included with the box, so you won’t have to pay for shipping.
-When you take the box, you should receive tracking information.
-You’ll want to hold onto that in case DirecTV says they don’t receive your equipment.
+When you mail the box, you should receive tracking information.
+You’ll want to hold onto that in case DIRECTV says they don’t receive your equipment.
 If you drop it off at a store, make sure to get a receipt.

-After a few days or once you’ve checked your tracking information and it states that the equipment has been returned, give DirecTV another call to make sure they have it.
+Once you’ve checked your tracking information and it states that the equipment has been returned, give DIRECTV another phone call to make sure they have it.
 Not only will this clear your mind, it will allow you to verify that your contract has been dissolved and that you’re going to receive your final bill.